eltakotestinstance/eltakotestinstance/aspire/README.md

 ## Introductory notes

-.net aspire is currently only in preview and could be fundamentally changed or shelved by Microsoft
+.net aspire is currently only in preview and could be fundamentally changed or shelved by Microsoft.
+This document was made when aspire preview version 4 was released.

 ## Getting Started